janhq/cortex.so/docs/basic-usage/py-library.md

 ---
-title: Python Library
+title: cortex.py
-description: Cortex Python Library.
+description: How to integrate cortex.py with a Python application.
 slug: "py-library"
 ---